Spring Roll portable filter! What is it?

-- When not in use, make sure all Spring Roll components are clean prior to storage and allowed them to dry completely to prevent mold and other pollutants from growing.
+- When not in use, make sure all Spring Roll components are clean before storage and allow them to dry completely to prevent mold and other pollutants from growing.

-- Unscrew outflow nozzle from the bottom exterior of the Spring Roll.
+- Unscrew the outflow nozzle from the bottom exterior of the Spring Roll.

-- Gently remove filtering unit from the bag.
+- Gently remove the filtering unit from the bag.